 In short, stopping the activities that were killing mammals off in the first place.
 Effective protection against hunting, overexploitation, and the destruction of habitats have been key.

 Agricultural land use has declined across Europe over the last 50 years.
 This allowed natural habitats to return where agriculture had previously taken them over.
-It is a point that I’ve made before: high agricultural productivity is key to protecting wildlife.
-We need to produce more from less so that we can leave wild spaces for the world’s animals to flourish.

 Another essential development was to stop hunting them.
 Countries brought in effective protection policies such as complete bans on hunting or hunting quotas; designated areas with legal protections; patrols to catch illegal poachers; and compensation schemes for the reproduction of certain species.